Lua configuration: using Lua tables for flexible app settings

 Overview

-Lua tables are natural data structures for configuration.
-A Lua config file is just a .lua file that returns a table.
-You load it with loadfile or dofile, and you have a structured configuration object with all the expressiveness of Lua behind it.
+Lua tables are natural data structures for configuration, and Lua configuration files are just .lua scripts that return a table.
+You load them with loadfile or dofile, and you have a structured configuration object with all the expressiveness of Lua behind it.

 The advantage over JSON or YAML is that Lua configs can contain computed values, environment checks, conditional logic, and functions.
 You can write host = os.getenv("DB_HOST") or "localhost" — something impossible in a static config format.
 This makes Lua a favourite for tools like OpenResty, Neovim, and custom applications that need flexible configuration without a separate config language parser.